 We sure think so!

 While not as popular as fútbol (soccer), baseball does have a decent following in Mexico and even a 16-team professional league that plays in the country throughout the summer months.
-But here in Guanajuato, there’s just a small municipal league that keeps the local crowd entertained.
-The bargain-priced $25-peso ticket gets you seats right behind home plate to help cheer on the home team amidst that colorful backdrop.
+But here in Guanajuato, there’s a small municipal league that keeps the local crowd entertained.
+The bargain-priced $25-peso ticket provides access to seats right behind home plate to cheer on the home team amidst that colorful backdrop.

-To find out when a game is on, simply walk by the stadium to have a look at the schedule that’s posted by the ticket booth.
+To find out Guanajuato’s baseball game times, simply walk by the stadium to have a look at the schedule that’s posted by the ticket booth.
 During our last visit, games were being held daily at a scheduled time of 4:00 pm.
 Although, we found they don’t actually start until closer to 5:00.

 It’s a really fun and casual atmosphere.
 There tends to be plenty of seats and is not crowded at all.
-A sound guy sits in the stands and taunts the away team with sirens when they’re up to bat.
+A sound guy sits in the stands and taunts the away team with sirens when the opposing team goes up to bat.
 Meanwhile, the scoreboard is charmingly changed by hand.

 During the last game we attended, the snack and drink lady didn’t arrive until the second inning.
 Players would visit her while waiting to bat to buy something to munch on.
 She doesn’t have cervezas but can direct you to a friendly hombre who will make Coronas appear for $20-pesos a pop.